mrbusche/matthewbusche.com/_posts/2018-01-11-what-ldap-groups-am-i-in.md

   - Uncategorized
 ---

-Ever wonder what LDAP groups you&#8217;re a part of?
-There&#8217;s a super simple command that will tell you
+Ever wonder what LDAP groups you're a part of?
+There's a super simple command that will tell you

     net user ${windowsUsername} /domain